gregoriofrancisco99/notifications-page/README.md

     .remove('unread')
   });
 ```
-...

 ### Continued development

 For my future projects, I want to be able to use ReactJS

 ### Useful resources

 - [Convert an Object to an Array in JavaScript](https://www.javascripttutorial.net/object/convert-an-object-to-an-array-in-javascript/) - This is an amazing article which helped get unstucked in a crucial moment of my code.
-I'd recommend it to anyone still learning this concept.
+I'd recommend it to anyone still learning how to manipulate Objects in Javascript.

 ## Author